Realization (figured bass): Music publishing

 Modern editorial realizations, when they are provided at all, depend for their success on sound judgement and careful scholarship.
 There may be a dilemma.
-Said one modern editor: "A good realization depends on scholarship, imagination, sympathy with the soloist, familiarity with every nuance of the text, and consideration of the varying circumstances of performance"; and, for her eidition, she went to the extent of imagining a specific performance with a particular singer and the sonorities of a particular harpsichord, which, logically, could have implied a single performance and a single sale.
+Said one modern editor: "A good realization depends on scholarship, imagination, sympathy with the soloist, familiarity with every nuance of the text, and consideration of the varying circumstances of performance"; and, for her edition, she went to the extent of imagining a specific performance with a particular singer and the sonorities of a particular harpsichord, which, logically, could have implied a single performance and a single sale.
 Already this dilemma had been faced by Brahms, who believed that "[ideally] each individual realization should be made with a view to a particular performance, taking into account specific forces, instruments, and location.

 Teaching and exams

 J.S.
 Bach's pupils were routinely given a single melody line with a figured bass and told to realize a four-part chorale.
 Or he made them realise figured basses by Italian composers (Ex.
 14).
 Only when they had mastered these exercises were they allowed to compose their own bass lines and harmonies.

 Such pedagogical methods were commonplace in the 18th century.
 Thomas Attwood, while Mozart's pupil, was made to realize figured basses.
 Once Attwood had acquired confidence, Mozart challenged him with a very chromatic figured bass — it swiftly progressed from the key of C to C#.
 (Back in England, these papers were passed on reverently from master to favourite pupil for several generations.)

 However, after the Baroque era — when basso continuo was employed no longer — the original purpose was lost sight of, since these educational methods had acquired a momentum of their own, carried on anyway by sheer inertia.
 Realization of figured bass became a puzzle-solving skill in its own right, bearing no relation to practical musicianship.
 Realizing a figured bass was a routine exam question; marks were impartially deducted for academic faults regardless of their artistic significance, if any.